elunna/nerfhack-changelog/README.md

 * There are two stages to the cracking.
 In the first stage the altar becomes partially cracked, which is purely cosmetic and doesn't affect the altar's functionality.
 This cracked status can be seen on an altar by farlooking.
 However, receiving another gift from a cracked altar will certainly destroy it, losing it forever.
 * Being crowned also counts as a gift.
 If you are crowned on a cracked altar, it will also almost always destroy it in the process (however - there is a 1 in 13 chance that the altar will survive the process).
 * Altars on the Astral Plane will never be destroyed.
 Note that they can still become cracked but are safe from destruction.
-* Altars also sometimes generate cracked.
-1 in 4 altars will generate pre-cracked
 * Many of the guaranteed altars in quests now have a good chance to already be cracked.
 This is especially true if they are unattended or unaligned, implying there was recent conflict and the altar was damaged.
-* Altars don't start spawning until level 3.
-* Randomly generated altars are always cracked after level 15.
-* If more than one altar generates on a standard dungeon level, additional altars are always cracked.
 * Converting an altar will also frequently crack it.
 This occurs 1 in 13 times the altar is converted or 1/3rd of the time hostile minions are summoned.
 * Non-chaotic same-race sacrifice always cracks altars.

 The original altar nerf came from SpliceHack, where altars had a 50% chance of being destroyed after two artifact gifts had been bestowed.

 A new conduct was added to the #conduct menu so that players can track how many altars have been destroyed in their current game.
 Altar cracking is livelogged on game servers for the entertainment value.

+### Altar generation
+* **An uncracked altar is guaranteed to spawn at the Oracle's level.**
+* Altars don't start spawning until level 15 (other than the Oracle altar)
+* Randomly generated altars are always cracked after level 15.
+* Temples cannot appear until level 15.
+Unlike random altars, temple altars will not be cracked, as they are maintained by a priest.

 ### #offer GIFT ODDS
 **Altar gift frequency is tempered by your experience level (EvilHack).**